san601/Cryptography-Bible/Cryptography_note.md

 This is my note for NT219.P21.ANTN - Cryptography
 ## Ciphers
 ### Symmetric (DES, AES)

+A public-key encryption scheme has six ingredients:
+- Plaintext: This is the original intelligible message or data that is fed into the algorithm as input.
+- Encryption algorithm: The encryption algorithm performs various substitutions and transformations on the plaintext.
+- Secret key: he secret key is also input to the encryption algorithm.
+The key is a value independent of the plaintext and of the algorithm.
+The algorithm will  produce a different output depending on the specific key being used at the time.
+The exact substitutions and transformations performed by the  algorithm depend on the key.
+- Ciphertext: This is the scrambled message produced as output.
+It depends on the plaintext and the key.
+For a given message, two different keys will produce two different ciphertexts.
+- Decryption algorithm: This is essentially the encryption algorithm run in reverse. it accepts the ciphertext and the matching key and produces the original plaintext.

 #### DES
 - Data are encrypted in 64-bit blocks using a 56-bit key
 - The algorithm transforms 64-bit input in a series of steps into a 64-bit output